giwajossy/giwajossy/README.md

 Software Engineer with a passion for delivering usable, enjoyable, and impactful solutions.

-I enjoy backend components a lot more.
+I enjoy backend technologies a lot.
 You will find me tinkering with Application servers, Web Servers, and Data storage servers using NodeJS, Express, Javascript, Typescript, MongoDB, SQL, Docker and so much more.

 ---
 <!-- ### Latest [Blog](https://dev.to/giwajossy) Posts -->